bachya/pinpress/README.md

     pinpress [global options] pins [command options]

 COMMAND OPTIONS
-    -e arg - The end date to pull pins to (default: none) -m arg - The pin template to use (default: none) -n arg - The number of results to return (default: none) -s arg - The start date to pull pins from (default: none) -t arg - The tags to use (e.g., "ruby,pinboard") (default: none)
+    -a     - Auto-links any URLs found in a pin description -c     - Copy final output to the system clipboard -e arg - The end date to pull pins to (default: none) l      - Allows the user to create <a> links around detected URLs -m arg - The pin template to use (default: none) -n arg - The number of results to return (default: none) -s arg - The start date to pull pins from (default: none) -t arg - The tags to use (e.g., "ruby,pinboard") (default: none)

+COMMANDS
+    <default> -
+    last      - Gets all pins from the last run date + 1
 ```

 # Initialization